omarieclaire/clojure-scala-cantrips/README.md

 ## Intro - *let’s get started*

 Clojure and Scala, both being laguages that run on JVM, have a common denominator.
-That is the Java byte code.
-In order to use a Scala library from Clojure code we need to know two things;
+That is the Java bytecode.
+In order to use a Scala library from a Clojure code we need to know two things;
-  * How does a Scala api manifest itselfs in Java byte code
+  * What kind of a Java interface does this Scala code produce?
-  * How to consume a Java api from Clojure code
+  * How do we consume a given Java interface in a Clojure code?

-The internals of Scala to Java translation can be uncovered by using the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
-The knowledge on Clojure - Java interoperability is documented at [clojure.org](https://clojure.org/reference/java_interop).
+The first question can be answered by utilizing the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
+This tool prints out the interface of the given javal class files.
+The knowledge on Clojure - Java interoperability, which is necessary to answer the second question, is documented at [clojure.org](https://clojure.org/reference/java_interop).
 All of the examples shown in this document are put together based on these two resources.

 #### Who is this document for?

-This document covers the basic usecases of Clojure - Scala interoperability.
-People who want to learn about how the Scala structures are represented in Java and how the Clojure code interacts with them would be interested.
+This document would be interesting for people wo want to have practical information on Scala to Java conversion and Clojure - Java interop.

 #### Why?

-This document is more for educational purposes rather than production usage.
-There are libraries out there that does a good job in providing the functionality covered here.
+This document is created for educational purposes.
+The examples here can be used on production but I'd highly encourage checking out the existing Scala - Clojure interop libraries.
+There are open source libraries out there that does a good job in providing the functionality covered here.
 This document is for understanding the underlying semantics of Clojure - Scala interoperability.

 ## Prerequisites